exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 When your local machine runs on Linux operating system then there are no specific restrictions besides the general [system requirements](../user_guide.md#system-requirements).
 In this case Exasol recommends to run the Docker daemon on the same machine to simplify the usage.

 When your client is running on Windows or MacOSX then at least the daemon machine must run on Linux.
+Docker Desktop usually includes a Linux VM with the Docker daemon.

 See the next section for a list of verified setups.